Getting A Cash Advance With A Credit Card

 Personal Loans

-A personal loan is similar to a cash advance in that both can give you a lump sum of money that you can generally use for anything you need, but getting a personal loan can be more of a process.
+The way a personal loan works is similar to a cash advance in that both can give you a lump sum of money that you can generally use for anything you need, but getting a personal loan can be more of a process.
 You have to apply for a personal loan through a lender or lending platform and undergo a credit check before you can be approved for the loan.
 Personal loans can also take longer to distribute than a cash advance, typically 1 – 7 business days.

 However, if you have a good credit score, you could qualify for lower interest rates on a personal loan than you’d get with a cash advance.
 Having a lower APR can do a lot to save you money down the road, especially with a fixed-rate repayment plan.